What is SCAD?

 The time for a dissected artery, or arteries, to heal will vary from person to person.
 Some case studies in the medical literature report spontaneous healing within the first few days, often noted on a follow-up angiography.
-There is growing belief, however, that SCAD patients should only undergo repeat angiography in emergency circumstances due to the risk of worsening the dissection, disrupting the healing process, or causing a new dissection during the procedure.
+There is growing belief, however, that in Spontaneous Coronary Artery Dissection (SCAD) patients should only undergo repeat angiography in emergency circumstances due to the risk of worsening the dissection, disrupting the healing process, or causing a new dissection during the procedure.

 It is not uncommon for a SCAD patient to experience ongoing chest pain or other symptoms.
-Sometimes this may be related to the surgical treatment (stenting or bypass grafting).
+Sometimes this may be related to stenting or bypass grafting.
 Some SCAD patients develop scar tissue in the artery related to stents.
 For those being treated with medication and monitoring, it may be helpful for their cardiologist to adjust their dosages.
 Other patients are left with varying degrees of heart failure as a result of damaged heart muscle.

-Be sure to talk to your health care professional if you are worried about any ongoing symptoms.
+Be sure to talk to your health care professional if you are worried about ongoing symptoms.